 Community COVID-19 Response Innovation Project Portfolio

-Situation: In response to the COVID-19 pandemic, a midsize city in the San Francisco Bay Area closed their facilities to in-person working and public services.
+Situation: In response to the COVID-19 pandemic, a midsize city in Silicon Valley closed their facilities to in-person working and public services.
 With the COVID-19 vaccine beginning to be administered to members of the community, the city is planning to reopen their facilities to staff and the public on July 1.

 - Creating COVID-19 Safe Spaces for Reopening and Return to Work (Part One)